jan-bogaerts/mark/src/markdownCode.md

   - output: sub-folder of the root folder = folder + '\output'.
 This folder does not have to exist
 - it can:
   - clear: called when a new project is created and the location & name is not yet known.
-    - create a temp folder, set value as 'folder'
+    - reset folder to null
     - create a temp name, set as project name
+  - init: called when the project folders need to be initialized.
+    - if this.folder is null: create a temp folder and assign to this.folder
-    - create the cache folder
+    - create the cache folder if  it doesn't exist yet
-    - create the output folder
+    - create the output folder if  it doesn't exist yet
     - calculate the value for 'plugins', but don't try to create the folder
   - move to (new project file): moves the current project and related files to the new location
     - split 'new project file' into new-folder and new-project name (remove extension .md)